 Information related to an employee being a victim of domestic violence shall be kept confidential, to the extent permitted by law and campus policy, and shall not be divulged without the written consent of the victimized employee, unless the campus determines that maintaining said confidentiality puts the victim or other employees at risk of physical harm, is required by law, or is deemed necessary to enforce an order of protection.
 In such circumstances where a determination has been made that maintaining confidentiality puts the victim or other employees at risk of physical harm, only those individuals deemed necessary by the campus to protect the safety of the victim and/or other employees or to enforce an order of protection shall be given such information.
-ESF shall disclose only the minimum amount of information necessary to protect the safety of the victim and/or other employees or enforce an order of protection.
-Where possible, ESF will provide to the victim of domestic violence notice of the intent to provide information to other employees and/or safety personnel.
+ESF shall disclose only the minimum amount of information necessary to protect the safety of the victim of domestic violence notice of the intent to provide information to other employees and/or safety personnel.
 Nothing herein shall prevent ESF from investigating an act or acts of domestic violence occurring in the workplace.
 Some examples of situations where confidentiality cannot be maintained include the following: